makhomed/nginx-geo/README.md

 This tool converts the [MaxMind GeoLite2 Country database](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/) into files suitable for use with the [nginx geo module](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-It maps the visitor’s IP address to a [two-letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2). `nginx-geo` also uses the following [special country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):
+It maps the visitor’s IP address to a [two-letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) or the following [special country codes](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry):

 * XX — Used when no country code is available for the client’s IP address.
 * T1 — Used as a virtual country code for clients on the [Tor network](https://www.torproject.org/).